the-events-calendar/tribe-common/readme.txt

 = [5.0.7] 2023-01-TBD =

-* Tweak - Adding a notice to users using version prior to PHP 7.4 about the incompatibility after February of 2023
+* Tweak - Added a dashboard notice for sites running PHP versions lower than 7.4 to alert them that the minimum version of PHP is changing to 7.4 in Feburary 2023.

 = [5.0.6] 2022-12-14 =